Foreign cash streaming back to China after Alibaba's plans

 Aubrey also bought Alibaba earlier in the year, having not owned it for the past two years.
 Alibaba's recent plans are positive, said Brewis, who planned to keep "decent exposure".

-Alibaba's shares are up more than 14 per cent in the five days since the company's announcement and some 11.7 billion yuan ($1.7 billion) in foreign cash has flowed into China's markets.
+Alibaba's shares are up more than 14 per cent in the five days since the company's announcement and some 11.7 billion yuan (US$1.7 billion) in foreign cash has flowed into China's markets.

 That's already more than the net 9.2 billion yuan in inflows in February and drove March flows to 35.4 billion yuan and the quarter's inflow to a record of 186 billion yuan.